-Bachelor of Science in Nursing (BSN): 2 to 4 years (2 years with a previous non nursing degree)
+Bachelor of Science in Nursing (BSN): two to four years (two years with a previous non nursing degree)

-Master of Science in Nursing (MSN): 2 years
+Master of Science in Nursing (MSN): two years

 That being said, a number of accelerated degrees exist which can make completing your education quicker.
 For example, students who enroll in the Accelerated Direct-Entry MSN at Regis, for example, can earn their BSN and MSN in three years.
 It is then possible for those students to complete their DNP in as little as an additional two years, if desired.